make art, be art

 Ongoing Offerings

-My healing arts programming includes workshops and educational series that combine ritualized text study, conversation, and creative process through visual art making, storytelling, and/or movement practices.
+This healing arts programming includes workshops and educational series that combine ritualized text study, conversation, and creative process through visual art making, storytelling, and/or movement practices.

 I collaborate with a variety of organizations, community groups, and cultural workers to make offerings available both online and in person.
 All programming is either free, donation based, or offers a sliding-scale.